Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 While today, it’s not possible to go into and visit the many rooms that once made up the Palais Royal, you can visit the many shops and arcades on the ground floor, the garden and the courtyard to admire the beautiful architecture from the outside.
 It really is a lovely building as I recommend walking around and through it.

-Inside the Courtyard of Honor you’ll also find the now famed photo spot in Paris, Colonnes de Buren, a sculptural installation by french artist Daniel Buren that consists of black and white columns of all different sizes arranged across the courtyard.
+Inside the Courtyard of Honor you’ll also find the now famed photo spot in Paris, Colonnes de Buren, a sculptural installation by French artist Daniel Buren that consists of black and white columns of all different sizes arranged across the courtyard.
 The idea here was to create a space of two virtual platforms, one coinciding with the existing columns of the gallery and another ‘floating’ platform suggested by the other shorter columns.

 Whether you’re a lover of conceptual art or not, it’s definitely a spot worth checking out and of course for taking some photos.